Stylok5/Project-2-GameofQuotes/README.md

 ## Original Planning Notes

 This project was initially going to be a Game Of Thrones quiz.
-It would provide the user with a total of 10 quotes where he had to select the correct character associated with each quote by picking the correct character image or name, scoring points if he got it right or losing if he was wrong.
+It would provide the user with a total of 10 quotes where he had to select the correct character associated with each quote by picking the correct character image or name, scoring points if they got it right or losing if they were wrong.
 Due to unforseen time constraints during that project week, I decided I would do something simpler and leave the more complicated functionalities for my next bigger project.